XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > ImportSummaryObject post_setup(xero_tenant_id, setup)

-Allows you to set the chart of accounts, the conversion date and conversion balances
+Sets the chart of accounts, the conversion date and conversion balances

 ### Example